Avola/avola-client-npm/README.md

 * A valid Avola Decision account - don't have an account?
 Find out the very basics [by creating a free account](https://free.avo.la)
 * In Avola, you need to create an API account (save the clientid and secret) - For free user check the my account page
 * Your custom company endpoint ex: https://companyxyz.api.avo.la - For free user: https://free.api.avo.la
-* Your token host - you can find this at /api/settings on your custom company api endpoint - For free user it is optional and already defaults to https://free.auth.avo.la
+* Your token host: you can find this at /api/settings on your custom company api endpoint - For free user it is optional and already defaults to https://free.auth.avo.la

 ## Installation
 ```sh